Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 Substance Abuse Counselor Jobs in Pennsylvania

-Whether they’re working in hospitals, inpatient or outpatient treatment centers, correctional facilities, or private practices, substance abuse counselors in Pennsylvania are providing immediate and long-term care to people in need.
+Whether they work in hospitals, inpatient or outpatient treatment centers, correctional facilities, or private practices, substance abuse counselors in Pennsylvania provide immediate and long-term care to those in need.

 But it’s not just Pennsylvania’s largest metro areas that saw alarming opioid death statistics during this time.
-In fact, the largely rural areas of Lawrence County, Montour County, and Cambria County reported high opioid death rates during this time: 86, 82, and 73 deaths per 100,000 people, respectively.
+The largely rural areas of Lawrence County, Montour County, and Cambria County reported high opioid death rates during this time: 86, 82, and 73 deaths per 100,000 people, respectively.

-The CDC reports that Pennsylvania’s opioid overdoses statewide peaked in 2021, at 770 – that’s up from 89 overdoses in 1999.
+The CDC reports that Pennsylvania’s opioid overdoses peaked in 2021 at approximately 5,168 deaths, up from 89 in 1999.
 Heroin-related deaths peaked much earlier, in 2016, at 926 deaths.
-Fentanyl, however, has been the leading cause of opioid-related deaths in Pennsylvania, by far.
+Fentanyl has been the leading cause of opioid-related deaths in Pennsylvania, by far.
 In 2021, it accounted for 3,782 deaths.

 In the past decade, Pennsylvania has responded to the growing need for drug and alcohol counseling services.
-According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) 2020 National Survey of Substance Abuse Treatment Services, there were 578 facilities operating in the state in 2011.
-By 2020, this number rose to 604.
+According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) 2020 National Survey of Substance Abuse Treatment Services, 578 facilities were operating in the state in 2011.
+By 2020, the number had risen to 604.

 In Pittsburgh, substance abuse counselors can be found at inpatient facilities like the Salvation Army Harbor Light Center on Pittsburgh’s Northside.
 This facility is a long-term residential treatment program for men 18 and older with substance abuse disorders and co-occurring disorders and significant medical, mental health, legal, and social needs.

-They also often work in outpatient facilities like Allied Addiction Recovery, which has several locations throughout the Pittsburgh region.
+They also often work in outpatient facilities, such as Allied Addiction Recovery, which has several locations throughout the Pittsburgh region.
 This facility provides both individual and group therapy through medication-assisted and drug-free treatment programs.

 Beacon Point Recovery Center is one of the many inpatient facilities in the Philadelphia region.
 This facility provides both alcohol and drug detox programs, as well as inpatient rehab counseling services.